-PacketCable uses the ICE methodology to obtain and advertise the "best" reachable address and meet the design goals.
+PacketCable uses the ICE methodology to obtain and advertise the "best" reachable address for media.
 This methodology makes use of STUN in order to obtain candidate addresses.
 These candidate addresses are then advertised by the UE using SDP attributes described in the ICE methodology.
 The UE then uses STUN to perform reachability tests, allowing it to pick the best address that uses the least network resources and results in the least network delay while maintaining the state in the UE (rather than in the network).
 It also allows for interworking with E-MTAs, since the address advertised in the media or connection lines of the SDP will always be a reachable address.

 The PacketCable NAT and Firewall Traversal Technical Report [NFT TR] provides additional details on the ICE methodology, including a description of how UEs locate STUN and STUN Relay servers.
-It also describes how NAT bindings are opened and maintained.
+It also describes how NAT bindings are opened and maintained for SIP signaling using IETF defined Outbound procedures.